Heads of University Biosciences (HUBS) offers grants for teaching & learning workshops

 The HEABIOPEDR group, that is run through the JISC network, is maintaining an active community of academic staff who are committed to the development of learning and teaching within the biosciences.
 This is supported by a series of meetings which will take place each year, comprising:

-HUBS are pleased to invite UK bioscience departments to be part of a series of workshops on learning and teaching to supplement the two annual events.
+HUBS are pleased to invite UK bioscience departments to be part of a series of workshops on learning and teaching.
 Funding has been provided to enable us to offer a grant of up to £1000 to individual institutions to host and deliver a workshop on learning and teaching in the biosciences, with the aim of there being three such workshops, delivered by different institutions, per year.